What to expect in this article

 Source: justETF Research, MSCI World index, 21.11.21.

-Result: The longer you stay invested in equities – best via ETFs –, the more likely it is that your growth will soar above inflation.
-This is why diversified equities are the mainstay of all portfolios.
+Result: The longer you stay invested in equities – which is most best done via ETFs –, the more likely it is that your profits will comfortably outpace inflation.
+This is a major reason why a diversified equity allocation is the mainstay of growth orientated portfolios.

 Because equities are risky, investors demand a real return that outstrips inflation and makes the pain of holding them through short-term dips worthwhile.